Build a chatbot with LangChain

 -

-In the OpenAI Platform, get your API key to use for your
+In the OpenAI Platform, get your API key to use for the

 OPENAI_API_KEY

-You should now have the following environment variables set for your database:
+You have now set the following environment variables:

 Set up the code